Last updated on: September 30th, 2022

 Interpersonal Violence Leave

-An employee is entitled to a leave of up to 10 days in a period of 52 weeks, which can be taken intermittently or in a continuous period if the employee or their children (under the age of 18) is subject to interpersonal or sexual violence.
+An employee is entitled to a leave of up to 10 days in a period of 52 weeks, which can be taken intermittently or in a continuous period, if the employee, their children (under the age of 18), or a person for whom an employee is a caregiver, regardless of whether the person and the employee have lived together at any time, is subject to interpersonal or sexual violence.

 • Paid leave for a maximum of 5 days in each period of 52 weeks at a rate equal to the wages the employee would have been paid for working for the regular number of hours on the first day of leave or 5% of the employee’s total wages, not including overtime, in the 4 weeks preceding the first day of the leave if the number of hours worked by the employee in a normal workday varies from day to day; or the employee’s wage for regular hours of work varies from day to day; and